mkotajny/another-react-starter/README.md

 ## Automatic run with the pre-commit hook

-Prettier automatically runs (fixes prettier issues in the project files) on every attempt of sending commit to the git repository.
+Prettier automatically runs (fixes prettier issues in the project files) on every commit to the git repository.

 <br/><br/><a id="eslint" ></a>